framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 You would typically also have a `model` folder containing CFCs for your services and your domain objects - the business logic of your application.
 The convention is to have your domain objects in a `beans` subfolder and all your singleton service CFCs in a `services` subfolder.
 FW/1 and DI/1 use a convention where you typically reference model instances via a name that is the name of the CFC followed by the singular of the subfolder, e.g., `productService`, `userBean` but that behavior can be configured.

 An application may have additional web-accessible assets such as CSS, images and so on.

+### Alternative Application Structure

+Instead of having your `Application.cfc` extend `framework.one`, you can use the `/framework/Application.cfc` as a template for your `Application.cfc` and it creates the FW/1 instance explicitly on each request and delegates the variant lifecycle methods to FW/1.
+The framework configuration structure must be passed to the FW/1 constructor, instead of being set in `variables` scope.
+This allows you to use a per-application mapping for FW/1:

+    // Application.cfc
+    component { // does not extend anything this.name = 'MyWonderfulApp';
+        this.mappings[ '/framework' ] = expandPath( '/libs/fw1/framework' );
+        request._framework_one = new framework.one( {
+            trace : true
+        } );
+        // lifecycle methods, per /framework/Application.cfc
+        ...
+    }

+This works well when you cannot set a mapping in the CFML admin and you don't need to override any of FW/1's behavior.
+If you do need to override any of those extension points, you can create an intermediate CFC that extends `framework.one` and put the methods in there, and then create an instance of that in your `Application.cfc`:

+    // FW1Extensions.cfc
+    component extends=framework.one {
+        function setupRequest() {
+            controller( 'security.checkAuthorization' );
+        }
+    }

+    // Application.cfc
+    component { // does not extend anything this.name = 'MyWonderfulApp';
+        this.mappings[ '/framework' ] = expandPath( '/libs/fw1/framework' );
+        // create my extended version of FW/1: request._framework_one = new FW1Extensions( {
+            trace : true
+        } );
+        // lifecycle methods, per /framework/Application.cfc
+        ...
+    }

+This documentation assumes the **Basic Application Structure** but some of the examples provided in the FW/1 download use the **Alternative Application Structure** to show you how.

 Views and Layouts
 ---